containers/common/docs/containers.conf.5.md

 change the lock type.

 **namespace**=""
-  Default libpod namespace.
-If libpod is joined to a namespace, it will see only containers and pods that were created in the same namespace, and will create new containers and pods in that namespace.
+  Default engine namespace.
+If the engine is joined to a namespace, it will see only containers and pods that were created in the same namespace, and will create new containers and pods in that namespace.
 The default namespace is "", which corresponds to no namespace.
 When no namespace is set, all containers